 Not far from the Imperial city of Cusco, the working Camel farm called Awanacancha takes place.
 Native to Peru and South America are Llamas, Alpacas and Vicunas.
 These animals are part of the Camel family and you will see them all over Peru.
+A Peru travel itinerary would be incomplete without the presence of these cute animals, don’t you think?
 Traditionally Llamas were used as work animals and still are today.
 Alpacas are known for their wool and there delicious tender meat.
 The lesser-known of the group is the Vicuna, only bred for its wool and is known for its fineness and quality.
 Sold to the fashion industry all over the world, Vicuna has a hefty price tag.

 Located in the Sacred Valley of the Incas, Awanacancha is a popular stop on the day tours to the Sacred Valley and is a fantastic part of the ideal one-day itinerary Pisac.